Seasoning ribs before tossing them on the grill or in the oven guarantees that the meat will retain its delicious flavor.

-Cut off any excess fat from the ribs.
-Leave a small amount of fat to keep the ribs tender.
+- Cut off some excess fat from the ribs — you'll want to leave a small amount of fat to keep the ribs tender.

-Rub liquid smoke over both sides of the ribs.
-Hickory or mesquite flavors of liquid smoke will taste delicious on your ribs.
+- Rub liquid smoke over both sides of the ribs.
+Hickory or mesquite flavors of liquid smoke will taste delicious on the ribs.

-Place the ribs on a platter and cover with plastic wrap.
+- Place the ribs on a large plate or platter and cover with plastic wrap.
 Refrigerate the ribs for a minimum of four hours, but no longer than 24 hours.

 - Remove the ribs from the refrigerator and cook as directed.
 Leave the seasoning in place when you roast or grill the ribs.
 You may add extra seasoning by basting with barbecue sauce while cooking if desired.